ryan-mcclue/ryan-mcclue/src/emb-knowledge.md

 how long function takes --> set GPIO line high when in function --> time signal in oscilloscope (so oscilloscope often used to verify timing) so, IO line if want to reduce timing overhead could take several lines together and send out on a DAC to combine into a single signal for easier viewing
+  TODO: https://jaycarlson.net/microcontrollers (for stats about mcus) want to be able to measure current and cycles

 ## Testing
 Software breakpoint requires modification of code to insert breakpoint instruction